gtk-rs/gtk4-rs/book/src/actions.md

 ## Settings

-The menu entries nicely display the state of stateful actions, but after the app is closed everything is gone.
+The menu entries nicely display the state of our stateful actions, but after the app is closed all changes to that state are lost.
 As usual, we solve this problem with `gio::Settings`.
 First we add the settings to `imp::Window` and manually implement the `Default` trait.